Egahi/HeathWayTech/README.md

 # HeathWayTech

-This is a web application where different you can rate books and view books that have ratings higher than 3.
+This is a web application where different users can rate books and view books that have ratings higher than 3.
 <br/>Your user name is your unique identifier and you can only rate a book once.

 ## Technolgies used